Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk

 Similar questions have already been considered in the literature, but, to the best of our knowledge, not for paths of Brownian motion run until some random time.
 The problem of finding the expected value of the random variable $\sfP_1$ was proposed by Letac in 1978 \cite{Letac}, and then solved by Tak\'{a}cs in 1980 \cite{Takacs}.
 It holds that $\bbE[\sfP_1] = \sqrt{8\pi}$.
-This result was later generalized to the standard planar Brownian bridge \cite{goldman}, the union of independent standard planar Brownian motions \cite{Majumdar}, the union of independent standard planar Brownian bridges \cite{Majumdar}, and various combinations of independent standard planar Brownian motions and bridges \cite{sebek}.
+When it comes to the expected area of the Brownian convex hull run up to time $1$, a result of El Bachir in \cite{ElBachir_PhD_thesis} shows that $\bbE[\sfA_1] = \pi/2$.
+These results were later generalized to the standard planar Brownian bridge \cite{goldman, Majumdar}, the union of independent standard planar Brownian motions \cite{Majumdar}, the union of independent standard planar Brownian bridges \cite{Majumdar}, and various combinations of independent standard planar Brownian motions and bridges \cite{sebek}.

 Another motivation for our work is a recent paper by De~Bruyne, B\'{e}nichou, Majumdar, and Schehr \cite{DeBruyneBenichouMajumdarSchehr}, where they considered Brownian motion confined to a $d$-dimensional ball with reflecting (Neumann) boundary conditions, and analyzed the statistics of the maximum of the trajectory along a fixed direction, as well as the growth of the convex hull.
 In the planar case $d = 2$, they obtained a precise large-time asymptotic for the mean perimeter $\bbE[\sfP_t]$ of the convex hull of a Brownian particle reflected at the boundary of a disk of radius $R$, showing that it converges to the perimeter $2\pi R$ of the circle with a stretched-exponential correction.
 Their predictions have been revisited and further developed in a rigorous probabilistic setting by Haas and Mallein \cite{HaasMallein}, via the analysis of a certain inhomogeneous fragmentation process.